zhanghaoyang0/zhanghaoyang0/README.md

 Haoyang Zhang,
   Doctor of engineering in bioinformatics,
   studied in Sun Yat-sen University (2010 - 2022),
-  working in Wuxi children's hospital (2022 - ).
+  working in affiliated children's hospital of Jiannan University (2022 - ).

 #  Tool & project